 What is the SUBSTITUTE Function?

-The SUBSTITUTE Function was introduced in MS Excel 2007 and is available under Text functions.
+The SUBSTITUTE Function was introduced in MS Excel 2007 and is available under Excel Text functions.
 It will replace one or more text strings with another text string.
 The function is useful when we wish to substitute old text in a string with a new string.

 In financial analysis, we often import data from external sources such as PDFs.
-The function helps to substitute text strings from imported data.
+This function helps to substitute text strings from imported data.
 For example, if the data imported is 967-098-908, we can use this function to transform it into 967098908.

 Difference between SUBSTITUTE and REPLACE Functions